SalTor/runescape-hiscores/README.md

 $ cd runescape-hiscores
 $ npm start
 $
-You will be redirected to http://localhost:some-available-port depending on which ports are available
+You will be directed to a localhost session with the contents of index.html
 ```